Asheq/public-notes/vim/text-objects.md

 - brackets
     - For "inner" bracket text objects
         - If the opening bracket is followed immediately by a newline, the newline is not included
-        - If the closing bracket is preceded immediately by white space preceded immediately by a newline, the white space is not included (but the newline is)
+        - If the closing bracket is preceded immediately by whitespace preceded immediately by a newline, the whitespace is not included (but the newline is)
 - tag